CarlosRigueti/Applied_Statistics/README.md

 ## Assessment Breakdown

-### Problem 1: Extending the Lady Tasting Tea
+### Problem 1: Extending the Lady Tasting Tea:

 This problem extends the classic **Lady Tasting Tea** experiment.
 - **Task:** Simulate various outcomes to estimate probabilities and interpret these results using hypothesis testing.
 - **Objective:** Understand how experimental design affects the likelihood of extreme outcomes occurring by chance.

-### Problem 2: Normal Distribution
+### Problem 2: Normal Distribution:

 Generate large sample sets from a **standard normal distribution**.
 - **Task:** Compare sample and population standard deviations.
 - **Objective:** Investigate the effect of sample size on the variability of data and the estimation of standard deviation.

 ### Problem 3: t-Tests

 Simulate independent sample sets with varying mean differences.
 - **Task:** Conduct **t-tests** to test for statistical significance.
 - **Objective:** Explore how the rate of Type II errors changes as the true difference between populations increases.

 ### Problem 4: ANOVA

 Generate multiple independent sample sets with varying means.
 - **Task:** Perform a **one-way ANOVA** and pairwise **t-tests**.
 - **Objective:** Understand why **ANOVA** is preferred when comparing more than two groups, especially in controlling error rates.

-## References
+## References:

 1. [About READMEs - GitHub](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)
 2. [Assessment Instructions: Winter 25/26](https://github.com/ianmcloughlin/applied-statistics/blob/main/assessment/assessment.md)
 3. [Basic Writing and Formatting Syntax on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

+---

 Author
 Carlos Rigueti: I am currently studying Higher Diploma in Science Data Analytics at Atlantic Technological University.
-For more information or questions, please contact me on GitHub or add me on LinkedIn.
-Link: https://www.linkedin.com/in/carlos-rigueti-b6323926/
+For more information or questions, please contact me on GitHub or add me on [LinkedIn] (https://www.linkedin.com/in/carlos-rigueti-b6323926/)